loader image

 7. The Cottingley Fairies

-In 1917, two cousins, Elsie Wright and Frances Griffiths, took photographs that hypothetically showed fairies in Cottingley, England.
+In 1917, two cousins, Elsie Wright and Frances Griffiths, took photographs that supposedly showed fairies in Cottingley, England.
 The images gained a lot of attention and even the renowned writer Sir Arthur Conan Doyle believed in them.
-However, years later, in 1983, Elsie and Frances admitted that the photographs were fake, created with cardboard cutouts.
+However, years later, in 1983, Elsie and Frances admitted that the photographs were fakes, created with cardboard cutouts.

 Galileo Magazine

-8. The Farce of the Han van Meegeren Pictures
+8. The Farce of Pictures by Han van Meegeren

-Han van Meegeren was a Dutch artist who became famous for faking paintings by great masters such as Vermeer.
-He meticulously created his forgeries, aging canvas and using pigments similar to those used by the original artists.
-For many years, his works were considered genuine until, in 1945, he was arrested and ended up confessing his frauds.
+Han van Meegeren was a Dutch artist who became famous for forging paintings by great masters such as Vermeer.
+He meticulously created his forgeries by aging canvases and using pigments similar to those used by the original artists.
+For many years, his works were considered genuine until, in 1945, he was arrested and eventually confessed to his frauds.

-The biggest lies in history show us how the human ability to deceive and manipulate can be surprising and, at the same time, frightening.
-Some fascinate us, others are capable of even causing collective hysteria.
-The fact is, these stories serve as a reminder that we must always question, investigate and seek the truth behind the information we receive.
-And most of all, they remind us of the importance of honesty and integrity in all areas of our lives.
+The greatest lies in history show us how surprising and frightening the human ability to deceive and manipulate can be.
+Some fascinate us, while others are capable of causing mass hysteria.
+The fact is that these stories serve as a reminder that we should always question, investigate and seek the truth behind the information we receive.
+And, above all, they remind us of the importance of honesty and integrity in all areas of our lives.